 Risk is a classic board game that introduced many players to the genre of wargames.
-The roll of the dice means a lot in Risk, but so do strategy and intelligent tactical decisions.
+Despite its roots in traditional board games, the game has gained popularity in recent years on popular websites like Reddit.

-- Risk is not a team game.
+Risk is not a team game.
 Alliances, if they exist at all, are always temporary.
 It's imperative that players of the board game avoid spread themselves too thin because other players could sweep through and capture all of their one-army countries quite easily.